 Following his defeat by Parliament in the Civil War, King Charles I surrendered to the Scots in May 1646, who handed the king over to Parliament.

-Loosing patience due to Charles' intrigues, a number of MPs and army officers came to the radical decision that he should be charged with high treason.
+Losing patience due to Charles' intrigues, several MPs and army officers came to the radical decision that he should be charged with high treason.
 He was tried, found guilty, and executed in Whitehall at the Banqueting House on 30 January 1649.

-Carisbroooke Castle is now owned by English Heritage foundation and is open to the public.
+Carisbrooke Castle is now owned by the English Heritage Foundation and is open to the public.
 The castle contains a museum that is mostly dedicated to the time Charles spent there.
 The collection includes personal relics, documents and other items from the English Civil War period.